Baltimore

 CharmCard – Maryland Transportation Authority (Baltimore, MD)

-The Maryland Transit Authority’s (MTA) fare collection systems are at or near end-of-life.
-Clevor Consulting Group (CCG) is assisting the MTA with planning, designing, procurement, and implementation of a new account-based fare collection system.
+The Maryland Transit Administration’s (MTA) fare collection systems were at or near end-of-life.
+Clevor Consulting Group (CCG) assisted the MTA with planning, designing, procurement, and implementation of a new account-based fare collection system.
 CCG developed a comprehensive Concept of Operations that identified existing conditions of the agency and described the next-generation fare collection system’s technical, business, and functional objectives.
 As part of the overall strategic planning, we developed a procurement strategy and sourcing plan that resulted in a phased design approach that carefully aligned funding and staffing resources with system and operational needs.
 After conducting detailed requirement gathering workshops, CCG developed four separate RFPs that included the:

 - Next Generation AFC Solution